 - Lack of respect for culture, such as holidays belonging non-Christian religions.

-If you’re an employer committed to confronting racism at work, then you’re on the right track.
-We’ve talked about how statistically prevalent it is, and we’ve talked about how to see the signs.
+If you’re committed to tackling racism at work as an employer, then you’re on the right track.
+We’ve talked about how prevalent it is, and we’ve talked about how to see the signs.
 But now, it’s time to get into the nitty gritty of tackling racism at work.

-- Spread awareness and discussion: You need to keep the conversation going.
-Prior research has shown that as many as 55% of employees are afraid to discuss diversity and inclusion at work due to fear of being seen as excessively politically correct.
-But the only way to overcome this is to keep chipping away at it.
+You need to keep the conversation going.
+Prior research has shown that as many as 55% of employees are afraid to discuss diversity and inclusion at work.
+This is due to fear of being seen as excessively politically correct.
+But the only way to overcome this is to keep talking about it.

-- Promote diversity in your organisation: And, finally, the clearest path to a workplace free of discrimination is to make your workplace as diverse as possible.
-We don’t just mean hiring people from different backgrounds, but also supporting their career development.
+And, finally, the clearest path to a workplace free of discrimination is to make your workplace as diverse as possible.
+We don’t just mean hiring people from different backgrounds, but also supporting career development.
 Research shows that BAME employees can massively benefit from workplace mentorship, especially if their mentor shares a similar background with common experiences.

 When it comes to giving your people a voice, they all need an equal share.
 So, you need to be sure your managers have the means to check in with all their people, and that they're engaging in proper two-way feedback.